parf/spartan-test/web-tests.md

 You can anazyze results: search for substrings, check http codes, redirects and more\
 All cookies preserved - so you can emulate logins, and test registered users areas\
 Every time we got results from remote web-server we check them for php-errors blocks (see WebTest::test_PHPError() method)\
-and then we apply all user checks specified in your stest
+and then we apply all user checks specified in your test (stest)

 see more in [examples/web-test](https://github.com/parf/spartan-test/blob/main/examples/3-web-tests/)